fivetran/dbt_mixpanel/README.md

 | [mixpanel__monthly_events](https://fivetran.github.io/dbt_mixpanel/#!/model/model.mixpanel.mixpanel__monthly_events)          | Each record represents a month of activity for a type of event, as reflected in user metrics.
 These include the number of new, repeat, returning/resurrecting, and churned users, as well as the total active monthly users (regardless of event type). |
 | [mixpanel__sessions](https://fivetran.github.io/dbt_mixpanel/#!/model/model.mixpanel.mixpanel__sessions)          | Each record represents a unique user session, including metrics reflecting the frequency and type of actions taken during the session and any relevant fields from the session's first event. |

+### Materialized Models
+Each Quickstart transformation job run materializes 6 models if all components of this data model are enabled.
+This count includes all staging, intermediate, and final models materialized as `view`, `table`, or `incremental`.
 <!--section-end-->

 ## How do I use the dbt package?